hannesojala/fluid_sim/README.md

 Switch between dye colors (default=Red, Green, Blue and Eraser Dye) by pressing "C".
 Pause with 'Pause'.

+If an image called 'image.jpg' is in the executables directory it will be loaded as the background.
+This is implemented very lazily, I know.

 Swirl the liquid with mouse-left, and add dye of the selected color with mouse-right.

 ![alt text](demo.png?raw=true)